(Image by Dana Wyss)

 – Bessel Van Der Kolk, M.D. from The Body Keeps the Score

 Wishing each of you a week full of clarity, curiosity and kindness.
 May you grow wise in your looking, and compassionate towards all for doing so.
 Please contact me if you feel that bodywork can guide you into greater awareness of your feelings, or if you'd like to begin your yoga practice in a private setting.
-And if you'd like to practice in community, join me in class at Dharma Yoga Austin on Monday mornings from 9:30-1045 am.
+And if you'd like to practice in community, join me in class at Dharma Yoga Austin on Sunday evenings from 7:30-8:45 pm.
 Hope to see you soon!
 Be well.

 * The yogic ethical practices consist of ten guidelines foundational to all yogic thought.
 The 5 Yamas or “restraints” include nonviolence, truthfulness, non-stealing and non-excess.
 The 5 Niyamas or “observances” include purity, contentment, self-discipline, self-study and surrender.
 They offer direction to a well-lived and joyful yogic life.